tho-actrecipe/serverless-whitelisting/README.md

 # Serverless Whitelisting

-Creates a whitelist for IP addresses, CIDR for a serverless application, using serverless resource policies.
+Create a whitelist for IP addresses, CIDR for a serverless application, using serverless resource policies.

+This plugin requires serverless 1.12 or higher.

 ## Private and Public Stages